Coronavirus: Mizoram sees sharp rise in active cases, positivity rate over 10% in 8 of 11 districts

 This hyper-careful approach paid dividends: for the longest time, the state’s toll was considerably low compared to other states in the North East.

-However, there appears to have been a lowering of guard of late – as the high number of cases in recent weeks in the state bear out.
+However, there appears to have been a lowering of guard of late – as the high number of cases in recent weeks in the state bears out.

 “People were starting to grow sick of the restrictions,” said a politician belonging to the Mizo National Front, which governs the state.
 “We are a close-knit society, so people started visiting each other.”